 Louis enjoys watching videos and TV, playing video games and Dungeons & Dragons.
 Louis has a bunch of useless knowledge about TV shows, and pub quiz trivia.

 Senior Video Producer

-Kieran is an actor, director and writer with an MA in Performance Training, currently pursuing a PhD at the University of Plymouth.
+Kieran is an actor, director and writer with an MA in Performance Training, at the University of Plymouth.

 He is specifically interested in creating performances for disabled actors and hopes to make education and employment a more inclusive place for disabled people, while enabling them to follow their interests and show their skills in creative and interesting ways.